vinitkumar/vinitkumar.me/content/blog/2014-05-18-Get-Readonly-Mode-IN-Django/index.md

 ---
 layout: post
-title: "How To Get Readonly Mode In Django"
+title: "How To Get Readonly Mode Working In Django"
 description: "Guide to setup readonly mode for some users in django admin"
 category: articles
 tags: python django django-admin